chauff/cse1500-web-transcripts/Lecture-2.md

 Another serial offender of the entry page checklist are university home pages as immortalized in [this xkcd comic](http://xkcd.com/773/).

-### Design Systems not Pages
-The Internet now is much more than just a collection of pages.
-The term *page* itself is old-fashioned and conceptually wrong.
-It goes back to the era where businesses built their online presence just by uploading their brochures on a website.
-Even today you will hear very often phrases like "I just want a 5-page website, "how much will a simple homepage cost", or "how long will it take to migrate our 30,000 page journal to this new fancy CMS"?
-The page metaphor has served its purpose to help users familiarize with this new medium called the Internet, but it's not enough.
-Publishing content for the Web used to be trivial, as desktops were the only devices connected to it.
-Nowadays content is consumed by a variety of devices like smarphones, netbooks, notebooks, tablets, ebook-readers, smartwatches, TVs, game consoles, cars etc. Soon with the explosion of IOT(Internet Of Things) any device you could imagine will consume content.
-So this *page* idea is pretty much dead.
-Instead you should focus on making your systems **modular** so that your content can be sent anywhere.
-Because users will expect it to be everywhere.
-When you design a web experience it's better to focus on designing [Systems Of Components](http://atomicdesign.bradfrost.com/chapter-1/)

 ## HTML5

 HTML5 is a set of related technologies (core HTML5, CSS, JavaScript) that together enable **rich web content**: